Skip to content

 How can I file my taxes?

-• DIY: you can choose to either file online through your Government gateway account.
+• DIY: if you're considering this option, you can file online through your Government gateway account.
 You can find more details on HMRC’s website.

-With the introduction of Making Tax digital for VAT you must submit your VAT returns through MTD-compatible software such as Xero.
-You can either do this yourself via your software or engage an accountant or tax agent to do this for you.
+Don't forget: with the introduction of Making Tax digital for VAT you must submit your VAT returns through MTD-compatible software such as Xero.
+You can either navigate this yourself, or engage an accountant or tax agent for a smoother experience.

 Keeping track of tax deadlines